 Pay Raise Procedures

-- Pay raises can be made at the department's discretion, throughout the year, by submitting a Pay Raise Request Form to the Career Services.
+- Pay raises can be made at the department's discretion, throughout the year, by submitting a Pay Raise Request Form to the Career Exploration and Development.
 Pay raises are effective on a Sunday, work week begin date.

 - Reasons for pay raises include merit, rewarding job performance, change in responsibilities, or any special qualifications or training required to maintain the position.